 Please contact your host institution if you are running late.
 Keep the phone number for your on-site director in your carry-on luggage for quick access.
 Remember many people will be waiting to see that you have arrived safely.
-In the chance that you arrive on a weekend and you are unable to reach a local contact, you may reach the Drexel Education Abroad through Drexel Public Safety at +1-215-895-2222.
+In the chance that you arrive on a weekend and you are unable to reach a local contact, you may reach the Drexel Emergency Number at +1-267-571-5911.